World Knowledge Forum

-The World Knowledge Forum (WKF, 세계지식포럼) is a non-profit entity, which aims to promote balanced global growth and prosperity through knowledge-sharing.
-The World Knowledge Forum aims to "brings together global leaders to address the importance of knowledge in meeting the challenges and opportunities of a rapidly changing world".
+The World Knowledge Forum (WKF, 세계지식포럼) is a an international non-governmental organization, which aims to promote balanced global growth and prosperity through knowledge-sharing.
+Its efforts "brings together global leaders to address the importance of knowledge in meeting the challenges and opportunities of a rapidly changing world".

 The World Knowledge Forum was conceived as part of the Vision Korea Project, a campaign launched by Maeil Business Newspaper in 1997, to "propose new visions for development to Korea and to the global community".
-The first World Knowledge Forum, entitled ‘Shaping the New Millennium with Knowledge,’ took place in 2000, shortly after the Asian financial crisis.
+The first World Knowledge Forum entitled ‘Shaping the New Millennium with Knowledge’ took place in 2000, shortly after the Asian financial crisis.

-Partnering with Nikkei and Bloomberg the Forum has now grown to encompass 1,053 sessions featuring over 4,028 speakers in total from all around the world.
+Partnering with Nikkei and Bloomberg, the Forum has now grown to encompass 1,830 sessions featuring over 5,518 speakers, and 62,821 participants in total from all around the world.